 |District of Columbia||$75.77||$157,590|

-Top earning Healthcare Management jobs/ by job title
+Top earning Healthcare Management Salary by Title

 You’ll be a small-scale Administrator if you want to run a practice.